May Bring

 Artist.

-Works of art by Maj Bring are represented at Moderna Museet, National Museum, Sahlströmsgården in Torsby, Aguelimuseet in Sala, Per Ekström Museum in Mörbylånga and Borås Museum.
+Works of art by Maj Bring are represented at Moderna Museet, Nationalmuseum, Sahlströmsgården in Torsby, Aguelimuseet in Sala, Per Ekström museum in Mörbylånga and Borås museum.

 Burial site: 0129-2149